-"New illegal groups, paramilitaries that refused to demobilize, and the FARC threatened and killed government officials.
+"New illegal groups, paramilitaries that refused to demobilize, and the FARC threatened and killed government officials (see section 1.g.).
 According to the Presidential Program on Human Rights, three municipal council members were killed during the year, compared with 16 in 2007."
 Emphasis Mine.